owenlim225/Active-or-not-text/README.md

 # Active-or-not-text
-Make your text active or deactive
+Make your text active or deactive the moment click the button.

+#Ctto ChristianJude23